-We might ask ourselves in a moment of contemplation, ‘why is there something, not nothing?’ or ‘why is the cosmos the way it is and no some other way?’
+We might ask ourselves in a moment of contemplation, ‘why is there something, not nothing?’ or ‘why is the cosmos the way it is and not some other way?’

-But that is like asking ‘why does a bee sting you?’
+But that’s like asking ‘why does a bee sting you?’
 It’s an absurd question because that what bees are supposed to do.
 There is no why.
 Why implies a reason, and there’s no obligation by the cosmos to answer our queries, no obligation to make sense to us.

 It’s related to Shuyata by thinking about it in this way.
 We have expectations and desires that we want to be met.
 Safety, security, control, power, truth etc. all through searching for an essence.

-Once we let go of our craving (tanhā) and stop twisting reality to fit our expectations, we can then grasp for what reality is.
+Once we let go of our craving (tanhā) and stop twisting reality to fit our expectations, we can then grasp reality as it is.
 That’s grasping reality in it’s Suchness, it’s Tathātā.
 Reality untarnished by our grasping neediness, our egotistical desire to be right, in control, our fear-based quest for truth and safety.

 It’s as if to say ‘This is the way things are.
 Waters is wet, the sky is blue‘, the reality is this way.
 Referring to the way the cosmos works in its order and chaos.

 Things fall apart, stars explode, cats a cute, water is wet, this is the reality we have to face.
 Western philosophy and religion seem to be plagued with asking questions we don’t need the answers too.

 It’s saying there is no answer to why, no secret ingredient as I like to put it, the answer is there is no answer.
 Not having an answer in no way diminishes us or make it impossible to live a good life.

 It’s a recognition that reality can’t be grasped conceptually, that the cosmos has its way of operating regardless of what we think about it, the maps we create, the narratives we tell.